EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 <img src="31_compact_even_sps_mass_xy.gif" width="256" height="256"/>

-A zero order term `m * phi * t`, implemented naively, appeats unconditionally unstable.
+A zero order term `m * phi * t`, implemented naively, appears unconditionally unstable.
 Taking the average of present and future values in this equation, and solving this pointwise implicit equation for the future value, does not appear to resolve the instability.
-We have only tried to make it work in the even subalgebra of `x+y+t-`; but since the same update rule should be contained in higher dimensional spaces in identical form, the instability in this space does spell trouble for higher dimensions as well.
+We have only tried to make it work in the even subalgebra of `x+y+t-`; but since the same update rule should be contained as a subset of the update rule in higher dimensional spaces, the instability in this space does spell trouble for higher dimensions as well.

 Pure dual terms, and the implicit dependence on the future time stencil they imply, are not something we have tried yet.